History of West Ham United F.C.: 1920–1930

-West Ham Utd under Charlie Paynter
+Charlie Paynter's management

 1932–1950

 The Syd King and Charlie Paynter partnership was dissolved acrimoniously in 1932 after the club's ninth-straight defeat, and with allegations of alcoholism and belligerence towards the directors from King.
 King died a few months later, taking his own life in an alcohol fuelled depression, at the age of 59.

 Long-term servant Charlie Paynter, now nearly 50 and having spent more than 35 years at the club in a variety of roles, was installed as the club's manager and immediately oversaw the club's relegation to Division 2.
 West Ham were not to see the top flight again before World War II broke out.

 He oversaw the redevelopment of the team, investing heavily in a youth policy and shunning for the most part signings from other teams in an effort to usher in an entirely new public image.
 His plans were in tatters soon enough as the war call-up stripped the club of practically all its starting squad and several in the administration.
 Paynter himself was exempt due to his age.
 With the government insisting life carried on as normal as possible, the team (often utilising visiting players as "guests," and a number of foreigners from the armed forces) continued to play regularly.
 In the League Cup, however, no such guests were allowed, and West Ham secured the first trophy with a 1–0 win over Blackburn Rovers in 1940 whilst watched by survivors of the Dunkirk evacuation.
 The club spent the majority of its next 20 years in Division 2 under the leadership of first Charlie Paynter.